Primefact number | Edition | Published | Author |

 Khapra beetle is generally a pest of stored grain however it can stowaway as a hitchhiker on a wide range of cargo including plastic beads, nuts and bolts, timber flooring, foodstuffs and white goods.

-It is important to check your new item and all packaging for any signs of pests or anything unusual.
-Preferably open the packaging inside in a semi-confined space so that if you do see something unusual you can capture and or isolate the insect/s straight away.
+It is important to check your new item and all packaging for signs of pests or anything unusual.
+Preferably open the packaging inside in a semi-confined space so that if you do see something unusual you can capture or isolate the insect/s straight away.

 They are likely to be found where stored products are kept or transported and can also be found between cracks and wall linings of your home or in storage containers.
-Help us keep New South Wales free of khapra beetle and report any possible sightings to the Exotic Plant Pest Hotline on 1800 084 881.
+Help us keep New South Wales free of Khapra beetle and report any possible sightings to the Exotic Plant Pest Hotline on 1800 084 881.

 Put in place biosecurity best practice actions to prevent the entry, establishment and spread of pests and diseases: